apognu/vault/README.md

 Personal project of a git-based encrypted password store.
 Each "password" is actually a JSON-encoded map of strings, encrypted through AES-GCM with a key derived from a passphrase, allowing to store more than just one password for each entry.

-The whole store directory is located under $HOME/.vault and can be pushed to a remote git repository though the ```vault``` command.
+The whole store directory is located under $HOME/.vault (overridable through the VAULT_PATH environment variable) and can be pushed to a remote git repository though the ```vault``` command.

 **This is a draft in progress, I would be very cautious with using it to store your most precious passwords.**